 A member of the Neuroscience Institute team can provide you with as much information as you need to get moving towards the road to recovery.

-Dual diagnosis is treated with a comprehensive approach, ensuring all of your needs are met.
+Dual diagnosis treatment offers a comprehensive approach, ensuring we meet all of your needs.
 Both your substance use disorder and your mental health condition are always at the forefront of your treatment plan.
 Dual diagnosis treatment in South Florida uses a modality known as integrated intervention.

 Integrated intervention is an all-encompassing form of treatment that pays attention to your mental, physical, emotional, and spiritual needs as you work to overcome your challenges.
 For example, if you are struggling with an opioid use disorder and depression, part of your treatment may include the use of medications that can help curb withdrawal symptoms and cravings.
 Additionally, you may obtain medications that can help treat your symptoms of depression at the same time.
 Our team of professionals can work to ensure that any and all medications you consume do not negatively interact with one another and are not high-risk for being abused.
 Your depression treatment may also require you to engage in several motivational interviewing sessions with your therapist to help encourage you to continue working towards your recovery.

-Integrated interventions are conducted by both medical and mental health professionals, which allows you to reap the greatest benefits of their work.
+Both medical and mental health professionals conduct integrated interventions, which allows you to reap the greatest benefits of their work.
 They work collectively to continue to alter your treatment plan if needed so that you can keep working towards your recovery goals.

 When you’re ready to get treatment for dual diagnosis, Neuroscience Institute is here for you.
 We’ve developed a streamlined process so you can get the dual diagnosis treatment you need with minimal delay.
 Here is a quick overview of your path to dual diagnosis treatment: